vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

   is not available or sold out, e.g. digital services.
   Direct capture requires additional compliance checks of the merchant.

-**Important:** It's completely fine to use "reserve capture" almost like "direct capture": Just do the capture immediately after the reservation.
+**Important:** It's completely fine to use "reserve capture" almost exactly like "direct capture": Just do the capture immediately after the reservation.
 The user experience is exactly the same.

 Some things to consider:
 * If a payment has been _reserved_ (as with "reserve capture"), the merchant can make a `/cancel` call to immediately release the reservation and make available in the customer's account.
-* If a payment has been _captured_ (as with "direct capture"), the merchant has to make a `/refund` call, and it then takes days before the amount is available in the customer's account.
+* If a payment has been _captured_ (as with "direct capture"), the merchant has to make a `/refund` call, and it then takes several days before the amount is available in the customer's account.
 * With "reserve capture" it is possible to reserve a higher amount and only capture a part of it (useful for electric car charging stations, etc).